 My sister had one wish for her birthday: plan a Lisbon, Portugal trip.
 So guess what?
 We went to Lisbon.
 My m.o. when it comes to trip planning is to stalk the shit out of the destination.
 Needless to say, I knew what I wanted to eat, where I wanted to stay and the sights I needed to see before I even paid for my plane ticket.

 There is one thing that I didn’t realize when I was planning my trip… and I may sound like a total idiot… but none of the pictures I saw online prepared me for how gorgeous Lisbon is.
 I know, I know.
 But I’m convinced that if Wes Anderson was a city planner, he would have designed Lisbon.
 No lie.
 Every inch is completely his aesthetic… down to the delicious pastries that you can find on every corner.
 NOM.

 So let’s get to it.
 Here are my highlights from my trip to Lisbon.

-If you are looking for a food experience, look no further.
-We had an 8 course meal with wine pairing.
+If you are looking for a food “experience” look no further than 100 Maneiras.
+We had an 8-course meal with wine pairing.
 It was emotional.
 Yep, emotional.
 It’s definitely not cheap so be prepared… but you’ll remember it forever.

-Soooo we went here twice while we were in Lisbon.
+Soooo we went to Restaurante Pinóquio twice while we were in Lisbon.
 The food is incredible – and cheap.
 The service is ok, but I wasn’t really expecting anything over the top.
 We had melon with ham, paella, all the steak.
 No reservation necessary.

 Buy a ticket to a Hop-on/Hop-off bus tour and hop off in Belém.

 While there, eat all of the Pasteis de Nata at Pastéis de Belém.
 Then walk off the eggs and cream by checking out the Belém Tower.
-Stroll along the water front back to the Hop On bus stop.
+Stroll along the waterfront hop back on the bus stop.